KaringX/karing-langs/README.md

 # karing-langs
 Multi-language support for karing

-Note: Except for Chinese, other language configuration files are named directly using languageCode
+Note: Except for Chinese, other language configuration files are named directly using languageCode(such as strings_xxxx.i18n.json, xxxx is a languageCode, lowercase)
       languageCodes: https://api.flutter.dev/flutter/flutter_localizations/kMaterialSupportedLanguages.html